lukemckinstry/chat-sockets-python/README.md

 # chat-sockets-python

-Practive with sockets for server - client chat app
+Practice with sockets in python for server - client chat app from online guides

 TODO - Fix broadcast function in client to work with tk gui